taskflow/taskflow/README.md

   v.end(),      // end of range
   [] (int i) {
     std::cout << "parallel in " << i << '\n';
-  }
+  },
+  1  // execute one task at a time
 );
 // add dependencies via S and T.
 ```

-By default, the group size is 1.
 Changing the group size can force intra-group tasks to run sequentially
 and inter-group tasks to run in parallel.
 Depending on applications, different group sizes can result in significant performance hit.